 Ground Water Science is focused on the science and technique of ground water (groundwater*) and how to keep it flowing.
-We have been providing hydrogeology and planning and diagnosis for well and wellfield operations for more than 30 years, a practice building on prior experience.
+We have been providing hydrogeology and planning and diagnosis for well and wellfield operations for more than 30 years.
+This practice is built on even longer experience.
 Our command of rock and glacial hydrogeology is second to none regionally.
-And our expertise in ground-water system biofouling, maintenance, and rehabilitation (asset management) is recognized and in-demand across North America and beyond, including some very large and technically demanding ground-water projects.
+Our expertise in ground-water system biofouling, maintenance, and rehabilitation (asset management) is recognized and in-demand across North America and beyond.
+This work includes some very large and technically demanding ground-water projects.

 We strive to consistently deliver superior client service by insisting that things are done the right way, by serving as advocates for our clients, and by valuing and maintaining our integrity in everything that we do.